 Model-based definition is an approach to creating 3D models so that they effectively contain all the data needed to define a product.
-Traditionally, this data resided on 2D drawings—but with MBD, the model becomes the source authority that drives all engineering activities.
+With MBD, the model becomes the source authority that drives all engineering activities.
 This model may further be used downstream by suppliers and across organizations within an enterprise.

-Creo Parametric provides the tools you need to annotate, publish, and view MBD-compliant models, including Augmented Reality.
-Add the Creo GD&T Advisor Extension, and you can be sure your work, and that of your team, follows ASME standards.
+Creo provides the tools you need to annotate, publish, and view MBD-compliant models.
+Add the Creo GD&T Advisor Extension and you can be sure that you and your team have a tool to correctly define the GD&T and follow ASME & ISO standards.

-The GD&T Advisor Plus allows you to reuse the accurate parts of your legacy GD&T annotations while highlighting errors that they may have and providing recommendations on how best to resolve the problems uncovered.
+The GD&T Advisor Plus allows you to reuse the accurate parts of your legacy GD&T annotations while highlighting errors that they may have and providing recommendations on how best to resolve any uncovered problems.